Credit Card Voucher

 Why we start?

-Previously, users could link their external credit cards to PayPay and pay directly in the app.
+Previously, users could use their external credit cards in PayPay to make payments.

-However, this approach has become increasingly costly due to processing fees charged for each transaction, which, at scale, adds up to a significant expense for PayPay.
+However, for every transaction, we had to pay processing fees to card companies such as Visa and MasterCard, which, at scale, add up to a significant expense for PayPay.

-To reduce these costs while keeping users in the app, we decided to gradually phase out this payment method and introduce a new payment method called the Credit Card Voucher.
+To reduce these costs while keeping users in the app, we decided to gradually phase out external credit cards and introduce a new one called Credit Card Vouchers.

 Why Voucher?